Phoenix Distracted Driver Accident Attorney

 Settling Versus Litigating Your Accident Claim in Phoenix

 Most of the personal injury cases filed in Pheonix are resolved privately through settlement negotiations.
 As long as the parties involved in a case are willing to negotiate and compromise, they could potentially save a great deal of time, effort, and money that would otherwise be spent in protracted litigation.
-During settlement negotiation, the parties meet privately with their attorneys to discuss mutually acceptable terms for resolving the claim.
+During settlement negotiation, the parties meet privately with their lawyers to discuss mutually acceptable terms for resolving the claim.

 Settlement is not always a viable option for every civil suit.
 If the defendant in your claim denies fault, objects to the scope of damages you are claiming, or if settlement negotiations otherwise fail, the case will need to be resolved through litigation, and this will take much longer.
 The judge handling the case will review evidence and testimony presented by each party and then deliver their ruling.